 The ATIP Office will review privacy statements and notices to assess the adequacy of the statement or notice text and consult with the ATIP Counsel and ATIP Coordinator, where necessary.

-Full descriptions of the types of personal information collected by the PPSC, along with the purposes for which the PPSC collects each type of information, are described in the TBS publication Info Source.
+Full descriptions of the types of personal information collected by the PPSC, along with the purposes for which the PPSC collects each type of information, are described in the Treasury Board of Canada Secretariat (TBS) publication on Information about programs and information holdings (formerly known as Info Source).

 The Privacy Act does not prohibit the non-consensual collection, use and disclosure of personal information.
 The Act focuses upon the issue of authority.
 If Parliamentary authority exists, then consent is not required.
 In the context of providing prosecution services, obtaining consent from an individual for the collection, use, or disclosure of personal information is not required.